Adult Education Services

 *For additional information, click on this link:

-**Effective January 1, 2014 the Department of Elementary and Secondary Education (DESE) will replace the current GED exam with the new HiSet exam as a measure to award High School Equivalency (HSE).
-The new HiSet exam will be computer-based and available at all three Jefferson College Testing Centers:Jefferson College Hillsboro, Jefferson College Arnold, and
+**On January 1, 2014 the Department of Elementary and Secondary Education (DESE) replaced the GED exam with the new HiSET exam as a measure to award High School Equivalency (HSE).
+The new HiSET exam will be computer-based and is available at all Jefferson College Testing Centers:Jefferson College Hillsboro and Jefferson College Arnold.

-Step 2: Attend a 12-hour Orientation and begin classes
+Step 2: Attend a 6-hour Orientation and begin classes

-Step 7: Transition to Jefferson College or work
+Step 6: Transition to Jefferson College or work!

 Do you know an adult who cannot read?